List of minor Scottish Cup entrants (1873–1894): Ground

 The club's ground was never given with any greater precision than "Kelty".
 All traces had gone by the 1892 Ordnance Survey.

 Blairgowrie F.C.

 History

-The Blairgowrie Football Club from Blairgowrie and Rattray was formed in 1880.
-It suffered a blow almost straight after its formation, captain Christie breaking his collarbone in training.
+The Blairgowrie Football Club from Blairgowrie and Rattray was formed on 2 December 1878, in the aftermath of a friendly played in the town by Coupar Angus and Alyth.
+In 1880 the club suffered a blow when captain Christie broke his collarbone in training.

-After playing five matches in its first season - with a record of 2 wins, 1 draw, 2 defeats, scoring 4 goals and conceding 9 - it joined the Scottish Football Association in 1881.
+After playing five matches in its second season - with a record of 2 wins, 1 draw, 2 defeats, scoring 4 goals and conceding 9 - it joined the Scottish Football Association in 1881.
 The club played one tie in the Scottish Cup, a 4–0 defeat to Coupar Angus in the first round in 1881–82.
 The final recorded game for the club was a 5–0 defeat at neighbours Rattray in February 1882, considered more "a series of tripping and foul charging", and the club was removed from the Scottish FA membership roll in 1882.